dhurlburtusa/shortcuts/text/text-conventions.md

 edit the associated comment because it now exceeded the strict character limit.
 But by starting the line-wrapping count at a point that is indentation agnostic, I no longer run into this problem.

+## Sentence Spacing

+I use either a single space or two spaces.
+Which I use depends on the context.
+In code, I use two spaces.
+In WYSWYG editors such as MS Word, an email client with formatting options (like TinyMCE), etc, I try to use a single space but I am still in the habit of doing two spaces.